dudiq/arched-hive/README.md

 **Context hook** - This layer acts as a bridge between the presentation layer (UI) and the application logic.
 Its main purpose is to provide the necessary functionality to allow the UI to call actions and subscribe to changes in the store, without directly accessing the application logic.
+This is just an ordinary hook to give the ability to get an instance of classes for `UI` level from `Interface`

 **Store** - The reactive store is a type of state management system based on MobX.